alinnman/celestial-navigation/README.md

 are included in this repository.

 A more detailed description of celestial navigation can be found [here](https://www.waypointamsterdam.com/Handy_stuf/Short_Guide_To_Astro_navigation.pdf).<br>
-An even more detailed description, with a lot of references to various algorithms etc. can be found [here](https://www.hughes38.com/wp-content/uploads/2016/03/astro.pdf).

 A historical document, the Admiralty Navigational Manual (1938), from His Majestys Stationary Office (UK) can be found [here](https://archive.org/details/dli.ernet.211556/mode/2up).